 All active maintenance events appear in the Service Health - Planned Maintenance section.
 The Service Health history includes a full record of past events.
 You can monitor maintenance via the Azure Service Health check portal dashboard during an active event.

 Even if maintenance scheduling isn't available in your selected region, you can view and edit your maintenance schedule at any time.
 When maintenance scheduling becomes available in your region, the identified schedule will immediately become active on your Synapse SQL pool.

 View a maintenance schedule

 By default, all newly created data warehouse instances have an eight-hour primary and secondary maintenance window applied during deployment.
 As indicated above, you can change the windows as soon deployment is complete.
 No maintenance will take place outside the specified maintenance windows without prior notification.

 To view the maintenance schedule that has been applied to your Synapse SQL pool, complete the following steps:

 - Select the Synapse SQL pool that you want to view.

 - The selected Synapse SQL pool opens on the overview blade.
 The maintenance schedule that's applied to the data warehouse appears below Maintenance schedule.

-In case you are using DW400c or lower, although you are able to change the maintenance schedule, it will not be adhered to since it's a lower performance level.
-As mentioned earlier, these data warehouse tiers can undergo maintenance at any time.
+- In case you are using DW400c or lower, although you are able to change the maintenance schedule, it will not be adhered to since it's a lower performance level.
+As mentioned earlier, these data warehouse tiers can undergo maintenance at any time with the maintenance cycle.